DataEvan2/project4-team2_spring2024/README.md

 - Learning Fair Representations (Zemel et al., 2013): This approach focuses on data representation.
 It aims to learn informative features from the data while simultaneously obfuscating sensitive attributes, like race, that could lead to bias.
 - Fairness Constraints: Mechanisms for Fair Classification - Mitigating Disparate Treatment (Feldman et al., 2015): This approach moves beyond traditional fairness metrics like disparate treatment (where a protected group is systematically favored or disfavored) and disparate impact (where the model's outcomes disproportionately affect a protected group).
 It seeks to prevent unfair outcomes even when statistical parity exists between groups.

-- Project Conclusion: Given the higher accuracy and better calibration, Algorithm 1 is preferred over Algorithm 2.
+- Project Conclusion: Given the higher accuracy and better calibration, Algorithm 1 (Learning Fair Representation) is preferred over Algorithm 2(Fairness Constraints: Mechanisms for Fair Classification).
+The advantage of learning fair representations is mainly in their ability to generalize and be applied across various tasks and models, potentially simplifying the machine learning pipeline.
+This approach requires careful design to ensure that the representation does not encode bias in subtle ways.

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.